Sands End

 Sands End is an area of the ancient parish of Fulham, formerly in the County of Middlesex, which is now the southernmost part of the London Borough of Hammersmith and Fulham, England.
 In a deep loop of the River Thames, between the tidal Chelsea Creek and the old Peterborough estate, west of Wandsworth Bridge, its northern edge is New King's Road.
 While wharves, industrial acres and workers' cottages gave way to intensive re-development such as Chelsea Harbour and Imperial Wharf in the last quarter of the 20th-century, it still contains some 300-year-old cottages and 19th century streets.

-The area is popular with families, and is noted for its many independent shops, cafes, riverside eateries and new property redevelopments.
-House prices in the area exceed UK and London averages, ranging from approximately £750,000 - £7,000,000.

 History

 For centuries, this swampy place was a rural backwater, cut off from other villages and the main thoroughfares into the City of London.
 Its earliest recorded landowner was John de Saundeford in the reign of Edward I. Barbara Denny, a contemporary historian, wrote that King Henry VIII granted the manor of Sandford to the Abbot of Westminster, but that in 1549 it returned to the Crown.

 Ten years later, Queen Mary sold it to a mercer from London, William Maynard.
 Although the estate had a manor house, for centuries the land was used mainly for pasture.
 Singing nightingales in the 17th-century are said to have arrested the attention of essayist and politician, Joseph Addison (1672–1719), who came to live in his 'retreat' hereabouts, but probably not in Sandford Manor House, which is in present-day Rewell Street, and Grade II* listed.
 Another reputed resident was Nell Gwyn.